feathersjs-ecosystem/feathers-batch/README.md

 ### Authentication

-If you are batching authenticated requests, it is possible to perform the authentication step only once (instead of on every service call) in a batch by adding the [authenticate hook](https://docs.feathersjs.com/api/authentication/hook.html) to the batch service `create` method:
+feathers-batch allows for optimizing authenticated requests within a batch by performing the authentication step only once.
+This reduces redundant authentication requests and improves processing efficiency, ensuring both security and performance in batch scenarios.

+Add the [authenticate hook](https://docs.feathersjs.com/api/authentication/hook.html) to the batch service `create` method.
+Authentication will be called on the batch service and its results will be available in all of the batched requests.

 ```js
 app.service('batch').hooks({